Mean Field Limit for Coulomb-Type Flows: Introduction

-The previously known results on the problems we are addressing were the following: \begin{itemize} \item Schochet \cite{schochet} proved the convergence of the conservative flow \eqref{cons} to \eqref{limecons} in the two-dimensional logarithmic case, and his proof can be readapted to treat \eqref{mfgf} as well in that case.
-Results of similar nature were also obtained in \cite{ghl}. \item Hauray \cite{hauray} treated the case of all sub-Coulombic interactions ($\s<\d-2$) for (a possibly higher-dimensional generalization of) \eqref{cons}, where particles can have positive and negative charges and thus can attract as well as repel.
-His proof, which relies on the stability in $\infty$-Wasserstein distance of the limiting solution, cannot be adapted to $\s\ge \d-2$. \item In dimension 1, Berman and Onnheim \cite{bo} proved the unconditional convergence for all $0<\s<1$ using the framework of Wasserstein gradient flows but their method, based on the convexity of the interaction in dimension 1, does not extend to higher dimensions. \item Duerinckx \cite{du}, inspired by the {\it modulated energy} method of \cite{serf} for Ginzburg-Landau equations (where vortices also interact like Coulomb particles in dimension 2), was able to prove the result for $\d=1$ and $\d=2$ with $\s<1$, conditional to the regularity of the limiting solution, as we have here.
-It was the first paper to address super-coulombic interactions. \end{itemize}
+The previously known results on the problems we are addressing were the following: \begin{itemize} \item In dimension 2, choosing \eqref{glog} and $\mathbb{J}$ the rotation by $\pi /2$ in \eqref{cons} corresponds to the so-called {\it point vortex system} which is well-known in fluid mechanics (cf. for instance \cite{mp}), and its mean-field convergence to the Euler equation in vorticity form \eqref{limecons} was already established \cite{schochet}.
+His proof can be readapted to treat \eqref{mfgf} as well in that case.
+Results of similar nature were also obtained in \cite{ghl}. \item Hauray \cite{hauray} (see also \cite{choicarrillohauray}) treated the case of all sub-Coulombic interactions ($\s<\d-2$) for (a possibly higher-dimensional generalization of) \eqref{cons}, where particles can have positive and negative charges and thus can attract as well as repel.
+The proof, which relies on the stability in $\infty$-Wasserstein distance of the limiting solution, cannot be adapted to $\s\ge \d-2$. \item In dimension 1 and in the dissipative case \eqref{mfgf}, Carrillo-Ferreira-Precioso and Berman-Onnheim \cite{cfp,bo} proved the unconditional convergence for all $0<\s<1$ using the framework of Wasserstein gradient flows but their method, based on the convexity of the interaction in dimension 1, does not extend to higher dimensions. \item Duerinckx \cite{du}, inspired by the {\it modulated energy} method of \cite{serf} for Ginzburg-Landau equations (where vortices also interact like Coulomb particles in dimension 2), was able to prove the result in the dissipative case \eqref{mfgf} for $\d=1$ and $\d=2$ with $\s<1$, conditional to the regularity of the limiting solution, as we have here. \end{itemize}

-In this paper, we extend Duerinckx's result to all cases of \eqref{formeg} or \eqref{glog}, which involves overcoming serious difficulties, as described further below.
+In this paper, we prove the mean field convergence for \eqref{mfgf} and \eqref{cons} in all the cases \eqref{formeg} and \eqref{glog} in every dimension.
+This extends Duerinckx's result, which involves overcoming serious difficulties, as described further below, and we add the possible additional interaction force $\F$ in the dissipative case.
 We are limited to $\s<\d$ and this is natural since for $\s\ge\d$ the interaction kernel $\g$ is no longer integrable and the limiting equation is expected to be a different one.